 Changes from Full or Partial Deliverability Status to Partial Capacity or Energy-Only Deliverability Status

+Interconnection Customers may elect to convert to Energy Only, Partial Capacity Deliverability Status, or a lower fraction of Partial Capacity Deliverability Status at any time.
+The process and impact to cost responsibility and financial security will depend on when the election is made.

+Elections Made Between Phase 1 and Phase II Studies:

 Within ten (10) Business Days following the Phase I Interconnection Study Results Meeting, the Interconnection Customer is required to complete and submit to the CAISO the form set forth in Appendix B to GIDAP Appendix 3.
 In that form, the Interconnection Customer may change the proposed project’s designation from Full or Partial Capacity Deliverability Status to Partial Capacity or Energy-Only Deliverability Status.

 For Interconnection Customers that elect Energy-Only Deliverability Status, this election will eliminate the Deliverability Network Upgrade portion of the first Interconnection Financial Security posting required of the Interconnection Customer, but it will not lower the Phase I cost cap.
 The reason the cost cap remains the same is that no restudy will be performed based on such project changes and the Interconnection Customer’s allocation of Reliability Network Upgrades as determined in the Phase II studies could be higher than the reduced first Interconnection Financial Security posting amount that is based on the project’s election to move from Full Capacity to Energy-Only Deliverability Status.

-For Interconnection Customers that elect modification involving decreases in Deliverability Status as permitted under GIDAP Section 7.1, the CAISO, in coordination with the applicable Participating TO(s), will determine, based on best engineering judgment, whether such modifications will eliminate the need for any Delivery Network Upgrades identified in the Phase I Interconnection Study report.
+For Interconnection Customers that elect modification involving decreases in Deliverability Status as permitted under GIDAP BPM Section 7.3.1, the CAISO, in coordination with the applicable Participating TO(s), will determine, based on best engineering judgment, whether such modifications will eliminate the need for any Delivery Network Upgrades identified in the Phase I Interconnection Study report.
 The CAISO and applicable Participating TO(s) will not conduct any re-studies in making this determination.

 If the CAISO and applicable Participating TO(s) should determine that one or more Delivery Network Upgrades identified in the Phase I Interconnection Study are no longer needed, then, solely for purposes of calculating the amount of the Interconnection Customer’s initial Financial Security Posting under GIDAP BPM Section 8.3.2 and GIDAP Section 11.2.3, such Delivery Network Upgrade(s) will be considered to be removed from the plan of service described in the Interconnection Customer’s Phase I Interconnection Study report and the cost estimates for such upgrades shall not be included in the calculation of Interconnection Financial Security.
 The CAISO will inform in a timely manner any Interconnection Customers so affected, and provide the Interconnection Customers with written notice of the revised initial Interconnection Financial Security posting amounts.
 No determination under this GIDAP BPM Section 7.3.2 and GIDAP Section 7.4.2 shall affect either (i) the timing for the initial Interconnection Financial Security posting or (ii) the maximum value for the Interconnection Customer’s total cost responsibility for Network Upgrades established by the Phase I Interconnection Study report.

+Elections Made Following the TP Deliverability Allocation Process:

+Interconnection Customers may decline all or a portion of the TP Deliverability allocation in accordance with Section 6.2.9.8 of this BPM.
+Changes to Network Upgrades and associated cost responsibilities will be done in accordance with Section 6.2.9.10 of this BPM.
+Any impact to financial security postings will be done in accordance with Section 6.2.9.11 of this BPM.